In Exercises 1–10, use the data in the accompanying table and exp... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it involves calculating the chance of randomly selecting a subject who either writes with their left hand or is female.
-The formula for probability is the number of favorable outcomes divided by the total number of possible outcomes.
+In this context, P(L) represents the probability of randomly selecting a subject who writes with their left hand.
+It is calculated by dividing the number of left-handed individuals by the total number of individuals in the study.

 Recommended video: